 But I must come to my last point, the blessedness of the oracles of God.
-He that called this and all other worlds into being and order, for him to say to a poor creature like you, "I, the everlasting God, I am your shield and your exceeding great reward;" for him, which he does to every believer, faith is a kind of evidential title, all belongs to them, for him to say unto you, "I am with you in all places, and will not leave you till I have done that I have spoken to you of;" for him to say, "Be of good courage; no man shall be able to stand before you.
-As I was with Moses, so I will be with you;" if there are seas to meet, I will roll them back; if there are deserts to cross, I will be with you there and supply your need; if there be Jordan's to meet, I will divide them; if there be mountainous impediments, the mountains shall leap like rams and skip like lambs; whatever there is in the way, "I am with you; I will never leave you; I will never forsake you; I will strengthen you; I will uphold you; I will bless you."
+He that called this and all other worlds into being and order, for him to say to a poor creature like you, "I, the everlasting God, I am thy shield and thy exceeding great reward;" for him, which he does to every believer-faith is a kind of evidential title, all belongs to them-for him to say unto you, "I am with thee in all places, and will not leave thee till I have done that I have spoken to thee of;" for him to say, "Be of good courage; no man shall be able to stand before thee.
+As I was with Moses, so I will be with thee;" if there are seas to meet, I will roll them back; if there are deserts to cross, I will be with thee there and supply thy need; if there be Jordans to meet, I will divide them; if there be mountainous impediments, the mountains shall leap like rams and skip like lambs; whatever there is in the way, "I am with thee; I will never leave thee; I will never forsake thee; I will strengthen thee; I will uphold thee; I will bless thee."
 And are you afraid as to what will become of you when you get old?
 Why, "even to your old age I am he."
-Your earthly friends may die, but I shall not die; your earthly friends may be offended, but I shall not be offended; your earthly friends and your circumstances may change, but I shall not, change: "even to your old age I am he; and even to hoar hairs will I carry you; I have made, and I will bear; even I will carry and will deliver you."
+Your earthly friends may die, but I shall not die; your earthly friends and your circumstances may change, but I shall not change: "even to your old age I am he; and even to hoar hairs will I carry you; I have made, and I will bear; even I will carry and will deliver you."
 God help us by his Holy Spirit more and more to appreciate the great truths of the gospel.
-What the Lord has said must indeed be fulfilled:
+What the Lord hath said must indeed be fulfilled:-

 "On this firm rock believers build.

-His truth must stand, his word prevail, And not one jot nor tittle fail."
+His truth must stand, his word prevail,

+And act one jot nor tittle fail."